heysungj/Blackjack-Game/README.md

 User Story
 As a user I want to

-• Two players (one controlled by and the other one controlled by computer) one dealer (controlled by computer).
+• Two players (one controlled by the player and the other one is controlled by the computer) one dealer (controlled by the computer).

 • Be able to start the game by clicking start button.